shtse8/DartScript/memory-bank/progress.md

 ## Current Status

-- **Renderer Core Stabilized:** Fixed the critical initial component mount bug in `_patch`.
-Component updates (`_updateComponent`) now work correctly from the first update, preserving state.
-Event listener management (add/update/remove) is functioning as expected during updates and unmounts.
+- **Renderer Core Improved:** Implemented component anchoring using comment nodes, resolving the previous `domNode` association simplification.
+Fixed initial component mount bug.
+Component updates and listener management are functioning correctly with the new anchoring system.
 - **DOM Abstraction Integrated:** `dust_dom` is used for core DOM operations in the renderer.
 - **Component Lifecycle Basics Working:** `initState`, `didUpdateWidget`,